rauleun/yolo2coco/README.md

 ## Parameters

 1. base_path
-- Path to YOLO dataset folder
-- The folder must include .txt file, .names file, and image folder (2, 3, 4)
+Parameter 'base_path' indicates a path to the YOLO dataset folder.
+The dataset folder must include the '.txt file', '.names file', and the image folder.
+Txt file contains the absolute path of each image file.
+Names file contains the whole class categories.
+Data folder contains all the image and annotation files.
+Each image-annotation pair has the same filename except for the file format. ('png'/ 'txt')

 2. txt
-- .txt file with path of images inside
+Parameter 'txt' indicates the filename of txt file.
+Txt file contains the absolute path of whole images.

 3. data_path
-- Name of the image folder
+Parameter 'data_path' indicates the name of data folder.
+Data folder contains all the images(.png or .jpg) and the annotation files(.txt).

 4. cls_path
-- Name of the .names file
-- .names file includes category names
+Parameter 'cls_path' indicates the filename of names file.
+Names file contains the whole class categories.
+Below is the example of names file.

 **.names file example**
 ```